 This article has been written by Angela Chung, who lives in Macleod.
-Angela is a professional interior designer who recently started her own small business called Pop-Up Pantry, which is an online store delivering pantry and household cleaning products direct to homes within 10km of Macleod.
+Angela used to operate her own small business called Pop-Up Pantry, which was an online store delivering pantry and household cleaning products direct to homes within 10km of Macleod.

 When you open your pantry, do you see plastic or glass containers?
 Which one would you like to have?
 This article discusses the pros and cons of plastic and glass containers by considering 6 factors, namely purpose, personal health, environment, cost and aesthetic.
 Hopefully, it will help you to make the choice of the containers in your pantry.

 This table below provides my overall assessment for each of the factors.

 |Purpose||Transparency: easy to see contents||Yes||Yes|

 |Large bulk capacity more than 2 litres||No||Yes|

 |Cost||Inexpensive and affordable||No||Yes|

 |Total score of ‘yes’||7||6|

 Plastic is convenient, lighter, cheaper and a space saver